 Never underestimate the importance of good quality soil in growing your fruit and veggies.
 Interestingly, price isn’t always a good indicator of quality.
 We found that some of the best results came from cheaper potting mixes such as Brunnings Tomato and Vegetable Growing Mix.
 As a general rule, the certified organic potting mixes performed fairly poorly.
 Which is understandable given they are not conditioned with inorganic fertilizers.

 Keep in mind, that the premium potting mixes are only confirmed to support plant growth for the first three months.
 If you’re growing veggies, and especially fruit trees, in pots, over an extended period of time, it’s likely that you’ll need to top up the soil nutrients.
-Stay tuned for the second part of our experiment, which looks at a range of off-the-shelf fertilizers that you may like to try.
+You may be interested in the second part of our experiment, which looks at a range of off-the-shelf fertilizers that you may like to try.

 On 03/04/17 we contacted the following manufacturers or suppliers of each of the products investigated: